* Q4 rev $1.66 bln vs est of $1.69 bln

 * Expects 2018 adj EPS to be $3.04-$3.11 vs est of $3.19

-* Expects 2018 sales to be flat to down 2 pct (Adds analyst comment, details, shares)
+* Expects 2018 sales to be flat to down 2 pct (Adds conference call details; updates share price)

-Aug 31 (Reuters) - Campbell Soup Co posted quarterly earnings and revenue below Wall Street estimates and warned that fiscal year 2018 sales could decline as the company was unable to reach an agreement with a key customer for a promotional program ahead of the holiday season.
+Aug 31 (Reuters) - Campbell Soup Co posted quarterly earnings below Wall Street estimates and warned fiscal 2018 sales could decline as the company was unable to reach an agreement with a key customer for a promotional program ahead of the holiday season.

-Shares of the maker of packaged goods brands, including Pepperidge Farm snacks and Prego pasta sauce, fell 5 percent to $47.80 before the bell on Thursday.
-Rival General Mills' shares were also down one percent.
+Shares of the maker of packaged goods brands, including Pepperidge Farm snacks and Prego pasta sauce, fell 5.9 percent to $47.28 on Thursday.

 Campbell expects fiscal year 2018 sales to be flat to down 2 percent, which translates to $7.89 billion to $7.73 billion, and adjusted profit to be $3.04 to $3.11 per share.